carrier-pigeon-ultra/P3-back-end/README.md

   <li> User Service: Users must set a strong password, they are able to create a personal page that includes their hometown, birthday, current residence, and biography
   <li> User Search: Users can search for other users by name, id, or email.
 Returns a list of users matching criteria
   <li> Profanity Filter: Using Purgomalum API, swear words are "purged" or censored from view
-  <li> Forgot Password: Using gmail smtp a user can reset their password via a link sent to their email
+  <li> Forgot Password: Using gmail smtp a user can reset their password via a link sent to their email.
+User is assigned a temporary token and that token is then emailed to a registered email.
+Once clicking the link and using another strong password, then the token will be set back to null.
 </ul>

 # P3-back-end